BartvLaatum/GreenLightGym/README.md

 pyhton setup.py build_ext --inplace
 ```

 Which lets you rebuilt the GreenLight model without reinstalling the complete package again.
+Everytime you make adjustments to the Cython code one must recompile the code using the command.

 ## Usage

 ## Run commands for training RL algorithms

-## Future updated
+## Future updates

-- Add control problem based on setpoints instead of climate actuators
+- Add environment based on setpoints instead of climate actuators